By Bernard E. Harcourt

 The question, then, is whether these schemas and ideas are productive and whether they can serve as useful pistes de recherches?

 Bob Gooding-Williams draws our attention forward to modern racism, discussed most poignantly by Foucault in three passages, pp. 60-62, 81-84, and 254-263.

-Here, I would like to encourage discussion on this third theme of modern racism, but raise one issue: Bob, you suggest that Foucault’s account of modern racism is both too narrow and too broad.
+Here, I would like to encourage discussion on this third theme of modern racism, but raise one issue: Bob Gooding-Williams suggests that Foucault’s account of modern racism is both too narrow and too broad.
 Too narrow because it “fails to acknowledge other functions that racism can serve.”
 (Comment 2.6).
 But when I listen to the alternative functions—justifying chattel slavery or justifying colonial economic exploitation—I do not hear other functions so much as forms of indirect murder.

 Indirect murder is a key element of Foucault’s account: it’s not just killing that Foucault is interested in, or that biopolitics does, it is “every form of indirect murder: the fact of exposing someone to death, increasing the risk of death for some people, or, quite simply, political death, expulsion, rejection, and so on.”

 In other words, is the problem that Foucault did not flesh out “indirect murder” – because I would possibly place slavery or economic subservience in that list – or did not provide other functions?
 And the larger question, of course, is whether we buy this account of the functions of modern racism in the biopolitical power that is best described as “the right to make live and let die”?
 This is a very important question because I believe it is at the root of the critique of American neoliberalism that Foucault will develop in his Birth of Biopolitics lectures on 21 March 1979.
 So it is also a theme we will be returning to.